Full-Stack-93/alx-system_engineering-devops-2/0x00-shell_basics/README.md

 Task 13: Script to create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory - ln -s /bin/ls __ls__
 Task 14: Script to copy all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 You can consider that all HTML files have the extension .html - cp -u *.html ..
-Task 15: Script to moves all files beginning with an uppercase letter to the directory /tmp/u - mv [[:upper:]]* /tmp/u
+Task 15: Script to move all files beginning with an uppercase letter to the directory /tmp/u - mv [[:upper:]]* /tmp/u Task 16: Script to delete all files in the current working directory that end with the character ~ - rm *~